Quote of the Day

 While the Brute was calling the police, the frightened man in the car rolled down has a window and thanked me for staying.
 He also said that he had called the police, and they would arrive in about a minute.

-After about a minute, a Minnesota Highway Patrol officer came and separated the two men.
+After about a minute, a Highway Patrol officer came and separated the two men.
 He asked me if I had any direct involvement in the incident.
 I said no and that I was going home -- which I immediately did.
-There was no damage, no one had been hurt, and the police officer just wanted to get everyone on their way.
+There was no visible damage to the cars, no one had been hurt, and the police officer just wanted to get everyone on their way.

 I am certain that I stopped a man from getting beaten – all because I was standing in the bushes holding a phone.
 The presence of the phone made the Brute reconsider what he was doing.